pambalos/csc317-webapp/README.md

 # csc317-webapp
 Repository for CSC 317 webapp.
 This repository will represent the files sitting at directory /var/www/html/ on the virtual image.

+Working directory for apache sources is ./

 ## Structure
-./ -> any HTML files
+./ -> any PHP and HTML files

-./resources -> any images, css, or other resource files
+./resources -> any images, css, or other resource files ./resources/js -> for javascript files ./resources/static -> for images and css files

 ## Commit Process